ryjen/ryjen.github.io/content/post/git-notes-as-version-tool-storage.md

 To push the notes is a little ugly, put doable with an alias/subcommand or by configuration (part of the project init step).

+As the build versions must be semi consistent and sequential, the note must be created on a reference that will not change.

 ## The Proto

 A quick proto in my build tool now has different storage methods.